Sourabh9125/retail-store-sample-app/src/orders/README.md

 | -------- | ----------- |
 | Java     | MySQL       |

 This service provides an API for storing orders.
-Data is stored in MySQL.
+Data is stored in MYSQL.

 ## Configuration